umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Email-Templates/index.md

 To add templates for other languages:

 1. Go to the `~/View/Partials/WorkflowEmails/` folder.
-2. Copy the required template and paste it in the same folder.
+2. Copy the required template and paste it into the same folder.
-3. Append the culture code to the file name prefixed with an underscorce.
+3. Append the culture code to the file name prefixed with an underscore.

 For example: